Th30n/cl-shake/README.md

   * For cl-shake-ed map editor:
     - SSL implementation (OpenSSL or LibreSSL, for drakma used by qtools)
     - Qt 4.8 (optional, qtools will download precompiled libraries)

 The remaining Common Lisp packages should be handled through quicklisp.

+On your first run, you need to setup some initial dependencies, so start SBCL and type.

+    (pushnew :shiva-double-float *features*)
+    ;; This will also download initially needed packages for shake.
+    (ql:quickload "shake-bspc")
+    ;; This will compile a level to be used by the game.
+    (sbsp:compile-map-file "shake-ed/e1m1.map" "test.bsp")
+    (quit)

-To run the game, start SBCL and type:
+To run the game, execute `run-shake`.

-    (ql:quickload "shake")
-    (shake:main)

-To run the map editor, start SBCL and type:
+To run the map editor, execute `run-shake-ed`.

-    (ql:quickload "shake-ed")
-    (shake-ed:main)

 ## Linux